 Timetable and costs

-We are currently developing the outline business case for the scheme, which we intend to submit to the department for transport in June 2018 for consideration for inclusion in their Large Local Schemes programme.
+We have now submitted the draft outline business case for the scheme, which we intend to submit to the department for transport for consideration for inclusion in their Large Local Schemes programme.
+We hope to receive a positive decision at the end of 2018.

 Preliminary informal consultations were undertaken between December 2016 and March 2017 to discuss options for the scheme.
 This led to a recommendation to Cabinet in May 2017 to widen the road to the south; further detail can be found in the May 9 Cabinet report and appendices.

-We recently sought views on the proposed scheme and the outline design.
+We subsequently sought views on the proposed scheme and the outline design.

 Public exhibitions were held on 20 and 23 September 2017 in Barthomley Village Hall, where the plans were on display.
 You can access the exhibition boards here.